 Discovering a Better Way

-Once upon a time, my employer posted us near New York City, and we took every opportunity to explore Manhattan’s dining and entertainment scene.
-One cold winter evening, we decided to dine at a rink-side restaurant at Rockefeller Plaza.
-It was an idyllic setting.
-Snow flurries falling while watching the skaters, some with amazing ability, fly on the ice.
-While I’ve long forgotten the restaurant’s name, I’ll never forget the baked potato that accompanied my steak that night.
-Let me tell you why it left such an impression.
+Years ago, when my job brought us near New York City, we seized every chance to explore Manhattan’s dining and entertainment scene.
+One chilly winter evening, we found ourselves at a rink-side restaurant at Rockefeller Plaza.
+Snow flurries danced through the air as we watched skaters glide effortlessly across the ice.
+Though I’ve long forgotten the name of the restaurant, one thing from that night remains unforgettable, the baked potato that accompanied my steak.

 Fabulous Steakhouse Baked Potato